akkartik/lines.love/reference.md

 * `button` creates a single button.
 The syntax is:

     ```
-    button(state, name, {x=..., y=..., w=..., h=..., color={r,g,b},
+    button(state, name, {x=..., y=..., w=..., h=..., bg={r,g,b},
       icon = function({x=..., y=..., w=..., h=...}) ... end,
       onpress1 = ...
     })
     ```

   Call this either directly or indirectly from `App.draw`.
+It will assign a rectangle with the given dimensions and trigger the provided (zero-arg) `onpress1` callback when the primary mouse button is clicked within.
-It will paint a rectangle to the screen with top-left at (x,y), dimensions w×h pixels in the specified `color`.
-It will then overlay any drawing instructions within `icon` atop it.
-The `icon` callback will receive a table containing the same x/y/w/h.
+  It will also optionally paint the rectangle with the specified background color `bg` and a foreground described by the `icon` callback (which will receive the same dimensions).

-  The rectangle also registers within `state` the `onpress1` callback (without any arguments) when mouse button 1 is clicked on it.
   This way you can see everything about a button in one place.
 Create as many buttons as you like within a single shared `state`.

 * `mouse_press_consumed_by_any_button(state, x,y, mouse_button)`